Magisk-Modules-Repo/IPControl/README.md

         [--info]        Print battery information and ACSwitch settings.

-Note that all commandline operations are performed silently, so if everything is working as expected, you will see no output on terminal screen.

 ## Support

 Just tell me your concern in detail in [this Telegram group](https://t.me/joinchat/JUfXGwuAuzKxo5boALVf1w)